Criomby/Criomby/README.md

 ## What I'm currently using and/or learning:

-*Hover/click mouse over any logo to see info*
+*Hover/click over any logo to see info*

 - **Languages:**